pagliares/refactoring-hands-on/README.md

 ### 09.1 - refactoring-hands-on

+This version uses the design principle "Encapsulate what varies" in order to encapsulate the code of the movies in its own hierarchy (class Preco).

 #### UML Class Diagram:
 <p align="center">
     <img src="UML_Diagrams/09/09_01/Class_Diagram.png" alt="UML Class diagram">
 </p>

 ### 09.2 - refactoring-hands-on

+This version uses the Move Method Refactoring.
+It moves the method lerPreco to Class Preco. a method with same signature still remains in class Filme, but it only delegates to the method lerPreco(int diasAlugados) on class Preco.

 #### UML Class Diagram:
 <p align="center">